Things to Do Around Green River, UtahMarch 7, 2014

 If you want to golf, relax under shade trees, or discover famous Melon Days after your rafting trip, this is the place to go.
 Every third weekend in September, show up to sample some of the best melons you’ll ever taste (no, really), compete in seed-spitting competitions, and see how small towns have some fun.
 Camping facilities available.
 Summer 6am-10pm. $5/Day Use, $16/Camping.
 (435) 564-3363

 The remote Maze District of Canyonlands is found in rugged, beautiful country south of Green River.
 Horseshoe Canyon harbors a world-class example of rock art panels and a great leg-stretcher of a hike.
 Mid-summer might be a bit brutal, but spring and fall can be wonderful times of year to explore this canyon and its ancient treasures in the form of pictographs.
-Guided ranger hikes available at certain times of the year.
+Guided ranger hikes are available at certain times of the year.
 Open year-round; sometimes roads may be impassable due to weather.
-Camping available.
+Some of the best Green River Utah camping available.
 (435) 259-2652

-An easy drive 50 miles south of Green River, Goblin Valley looks like some sort of alien landscape.
-Sandstone hoodoos (those totally funky formations that look like little goblins in a wide variety of odd poses) dot the park and open the imagination.
-You can camp, climb on the hoodoos (use your best judgment, of course!), and check out area slot canyons like Little Wild Horse and Bell for some memorable hikes. $7/vehicle, $16/camping.
-Visitor Center 8am-5pm daily.
+An easy drive 50 miles south of Green River, Utah, Goblin Valley looks like some sort of alien landscape.
+Another great place for camping or climbing (use your best judgment of course!) these sandstone hoodoos (those totally funky formations that look like little goblins in a wide variety of odd poses) dot the park and open the imagination.
+Make sure you also check out area slot canyons like Little Wild Horse and Bell for some memorable hikes. $7/vehicle, $16/camping.
+Visitor Center 8 am-5 pm daily.
 (435) 275-4584

 Written by Julie Trevelyan.